kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/06_StructuredConcurrency.md

 And it's much easier to replace the context if needed.

-Let's now return to the question at the end of the previous section: how exactly works "using the dispatcher from the outer scope" (or, more correct, "using the dispatcher from the outer scope's context")?
+Let's now return to the question at the end of the previous section: how exactly does "using the dispatcher from the outer scope" work?
+(or, more specifically, "using the dispatcher from the outer scope's context")?

-The new scope created by `coroutineScope` or by coroutine builders always inherits the context from the outer scope.
+The new scope created by the `coroutineScope` or by the coroutine builders, always inherits the context from the outer scope.
-In our case, the outer scope is the scope the `suspend loadContributorsConcurrent` was called from:
+In this case, the outer scope is the scope the `suspend loadContributorsConcurrent` was called from:

 ```kotlin
 launch(Dispatchers.Default) {  // outer scope